JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lecture.md

 end
 ```

+### Parsing
-- **Parsing** The first thing the compiler do is that it will parse the source code (represented as a string) to the abstract syntax tree.
+The first thing the compiler does is that it will parse the source code (represented as a string) to the abstract syntax tree.
 We can inspect the results of this stage as
 ```julia
 julia> parsed_fib = Meta.parse(
 """